hashicorp/terraform-provider-aws/website/docs/r/api_gateway_rest_api.html.markdown

 * `body` - (Optional) An OpenAPI specification that defines the set of routes and integrations to create as part of the REST API.
 * `policy` - (Optional) JSON formatted policy document that controls access to the API Gateway.
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy)
 * `api_key_source` - (Optional) The source of the API key for requests.
 Valid values are HEADER (default) and AUTHORIZER.
+* `disable_execute_api_endpoint` - (Optional) Specifies whether clients can invoke your API by using the default execute-api endpoint.
+By default, clients can invoke your API with the default https://{api_id}.execute-api.{region}.amazonaws.com endpoint.
+To require that clients use a custom domain name to invoke your API, disable the default endpoint.
+Defaults to `false`.
 * `tags` - (Optional) Key-value map of resource tags

 __Note__: If the `body` argument is provided, the OpenAPI specification will be used to configure the resources, methods and integrations for the Rest API.
 If this argument is provided, the following resources should not be managed as separate ones, as updates may cause manual resource updates to be overwritten: